OpenBookStore/openbookstore/README.md

 ## Installation

-Download the executable: https://gitlab.com/vindarel/cl-bookshops/-/jobs/351096418/artifacts/download (or get a newer one by going in the latest pipeline and downloading a job artifact).
+Download the executable: https://gitlab.com/vindarel/cl-bookshops/pipelines (download a build artifact with the button on the right).

 It's a 24MB self-contained executable (for Debian GNU/Linux, x86/64).
 You don't need to install a Lisp implementation nor anything